Lqpis/PreservMods/index.md

 ## Welcome to PreservOptifine

-This site was made to preserve the older versions of Optifine for historical versions.
+This site was made to preserve the older versions of Optifine for historical reasons.